Why a Metadata Knowledge Graph Is Essential to an Intelligent Data Fabric

 Today, enterprises are moving towards integrating department-level metadata repositories between departments.
 Having a cross-departmental knowledge graph enables holistic enterprise views, data sharing and self-service.
 These benefits can trigger more department-level collaboration bringing together sales, marketing, supply chain, Human Resources, etc., ultimately leading to an enterprise-wide metadata knowledge graph.

 Eliminating data silos helps management assess the level of optimal usage of data across the enterprise, create KPIs, rate departments on how data is utilized, and how data value is enhanced.
-This comprehensive understanding of all enterprise data and its relationships is key to the creation of a data fabric, one that that can unify data management and accelerate digital transformation
+This comprehensive understanding of all enterprise data and its relationships is key to the creation of a data fabric, one that can unify data management and accelerate digital transformation

 Find out more about metadata knowledge graphs in this video from the Informatica summer launch event, Turn Data into Intelligence with Trusted Data and AI.

 Gartner, “Demystifying the Data Fabric,” Jacob Orup Lund, 17 September, 2020